The lights begin to flicker. You hear the regular hum of the refrigerator hiccup, then return. But then it all goes dark. Your power is out.

-One of the hidden dangers of power outages is the bacteria that will begin growing in perishable foods as they begin to thaw.
-A little preparation can help you waste less food and save money:
+Power outages are common when snow and windstorms take down power lines, or in the summer when power lines can’t handle the increased demand.
+There are many inconveniences and actual problems caused when your power goes out, but one of the hidden dangers of power outages is the bacteria that will begin growing in perishable foods as they begin to thaw.
+A little preparation before, during and after the power outage can help you waste less food and save money.

 Freeze refrigerated items such as leftovers, milk and fresh meat and poultry that you may not need immediately.
 This helps keep them at a safe temperature longer.
 Label your food items using freezer-safe markers, pencils or labels.
 That easily recognizable bag of homemade chicken soup turns into a block of bits and colors once it has frozen.
 The easier it is to identify the frozen food, the faster you can grab it and close the door again, keeping the interior cold and other items safe.